IleaDorin/pm_alcohol-fuel-cut/Readme.md

 This firmware runs on an Arduino Uno and is part of a system that detects alcohol concentration using an MQ-3 sensor.
 When the measured level exceeds a defined threshold, the system activates a relay (cutting power to the fuel pump), turns on an LED, and sounds a buzzer.
 A separate button allows the user to mute the buzzer while keeping the other outputs active.

-The implementation is written in C using direct register access, without relying on Arduino libraries.
+The implementation is written in C using direct register access.

 ## Lab concepts used